How many hives do you have?

 The invasion of the Varroa Mite across New Zealand means we have to treat our hives with a synthetic miticide.
 Treatment is always done outside of the honey producing season.
-We hope that in the not too distant future we may be able to use organic treatments however, at this stage the results we have had using current organic treatments have not been effective enough to ensure healthy hives and good production.
+We hope that in the not too distant future we may be able to use organic treatments however, at this stage, the results we have had using current organic treatments have not been effective enough on a commercial level to ensure healthy hives and good production.

 Why do you run out of some flavours?